Get 50% off your first month when you sign up for six months with Drive Fuze. Offer code AUTUMN50

 If you're someone who isn't keen on committing to a full-on purchase or even a traditional lease, this is the ticket for you.

 Subscription services, much like Netflix, provide you access to an electric vehicle for a fixed monthly fee.
 And the best part?
-Most subscription services include insurance, maintenance, roadside assistance, and sometimes even charging costs (check out Onto) within the package!
+Most subscription services include insurance, maintenance, roadside assistance, and sometimes even charging costs within the package!

 This means you can enjoy the benefits of driving an EV without worrying about unexpected expenses or the hassle of long-term commitments.